This article is also available in: Português Español

 “The budget deficit has dropped to its lowest ever since the change to a democratic system in 1974 – simply because the government re-established and strengthened the social welfare state, leading to the Portuguese people having more money to spend.”

-The socialists raised the once slashed wages and pensions, reintroduced paid vacations and retracted many tax raises, all while raising wealth taxes which affected only the rich constituents of the population.
-The government also introduced a property and real estate tax designed not to target the homes of average citizens.
-Crucially, Costa’s socialists put an end to the catastrophic privatisations that were once mandated by the EU and resulted in selling state assets at absurdly low prices.
+Hence, the socialists raised the once slashed wages and pensions, reintroduced paid vacations and retracted many tax raises, all while raising wealth taxes which affect only the rich parts of the population.
+Furthermore, the government introduced a property and real estate tax designed not to target the homes of average citizens.
+Costa’s socialists also put an end to the catastrophic privatizations that were once instructed by the EU and resulted in selling state assets at absurdly low prices.

 “The assumption that one could save the economy by aggressively cutting wages and excessively attacking welfare programs was clearly a misconception”, Costa said about his predecessors.